OpenSourceBrain/NWBShowcase/README.md

 [![Continuous build](https://github.com/OpenSourceBrain/NWBShowcase/actions/workflows/omv-ci.yml/badge.svg)](https://github.com/OpenSourceBrain/NWBShowcase/actions/workflows/omv-ci.yml)

-Open Source Brain Showcase project containing examples of [Neurodata Without Borders (NWB)](https://www.nwb.org/) data.
+This is an Open Source Brain Showcase project containing examples of [Neurodata Without Borders (NWB)](https://www.nwb.org/) data.
 OSB is developing the infrastructure to visualise and analyse experimental data in neuroscience which has been shared publicly in NWB format.

 This repository will contain **some example datasets** which we will convert to NWB to test this functionality.